skweez/forum/README.md

  * clean-code

 ##Development
-We use Eclipse 4.2 for development and Maven vor dependency management.
+We use Eclipse 4.2 for development and Maven for dependency management.

 ###Style
 We use the Eclipse auto formatter and organize imports features configured as